Aluminium: Isotopes

+Aluminium has one stable isotope, 27Al, which comprises virtually all of the naturally-occurring element.
+This is common for elements with an odd atomic number.
+It is therefore a mononuclidic element for standard atomic weight, which is determined completely by that isotope.
+Aluminium is useful in nuclear magnetic resonance (NMR), as its single stable isotope (though quadrupolar) has a high NMR sensitivity.

 All other isotopes of aluminium are radioactive.
-The most stable of these is 26Al: while it was present along with stable 27Al in the interstellar medium from which the Solar System formed, having been produced by stellar nucleosynthesis as well, its half-life is only 717,000 years and therefore a detectable amount has not survived since the formation of the planet.
-However, minute traces of 26Al are produced from argon in the atmosphere by spallation caused by cosmic ray protons.
-The ratio of 26Al to 10Be has been used for radiodating of geological processes over 105 to 106 year time scales, in particular transport, deposition, sediment storage, burial times, and erosion.
+The most stable of these is 26Al, with a half-life of 717,000 years.
+While it was present along with stable 27Al in the interstellar medium from which the Solar System formed (believe to have been produced by stellar nucleosynthesis also), no detectable amount could have survived the time since the formation of the planet.
+However, minute traces of 26Al are still produced from decay of argon in the atmosphere induced by ionizing radiation of cosmic rays.
+The ratio of 26Al to 10Be has been used for the radiodating of geological processes over 105 to 106 year time scales, in particular transport, deposition, sediment storage, burial times, and erosion.
 Most meteorite scientists believe that the energy released by the decay of 26Al was responsible for the melting and differentiation of some asteroids after their formation 4.55 billion years ago.

-The remaining isotopes of aluminium, with mass numbers ranging from 22 to 43, all have half-lives well under an hour.
-Three metastable states are known, all with half-lives under a minute.
+The other known isotopes of aluminium, with mass numbers ranging from 20 to 43, all have half-lives less than 7 minutes, as do the four detected metastable states.